SCPR/kpcc-data-team/tools-and-scripts/pull-california-pipeline-operators/README.md

 **pipeline-incident-details**

-The first scraper, [pipeline-incident-details.py](/tools-and-scripts/pull-california-pipeline-operators/pipeline-incident-details.py), focuses only on grabbing info on pipeline incidents and acccidents in California.
+[pipeline-incident-details.py](/tools-and-scripts/pull-california-pipeline-operators/pipeline-incident-details.py), focuses only on grabbing info on pipeline incidents and acccidents in California.

 * [PHMSA's operator list](http://primis.phmsa.dot.gov/comm/reports/operator/OperatorListNoJS.html) doesn't list which states the operator has pipelines in, so the script's first job is to go through the entire list and find which are in California.
-The function populate_config can be in changed in \_init_ to take any 2-letter state abbreviation, or 'all'.
+The function ```populate_config can``` be in changed in ```_init_``` to take any 2-letter state abbreviation, or 'all'.

 * If the operator has pipeline in the given state, it checks to see if there have been any incidents connected to the operator since 2006.
-Each pipeline operator has a page with more detailed info on pipeline failures.
-[Example](http://primis.phmsa.dot.gov/comm/reports/operator/OperatorIM_opid_2616.html?nocache=2666#_Incidents_tab_4) This is where the juicy info on each pipeline is.
+Each pipeline operator has [a page with more detailed info](http://primis.phmsa.dot.gov/comm/reports/operator/OperatorIM_opid_2616.html?nocache=2666#_Incidents_tab_4) on pipeline incidents.
 If there haven't been any incidents, then the pipeline passes over that operator and doesn't gather any information.

 * Not every pipeline's details page is structured the same way, so the scraper opens each page and figures out the div tag for the details table.
 It jumps into the table and combs through the information, sanitizing the text and numbers, removing bizarre unicode and unnecessary spaces, and adds each row to a list of lists.
 It then writes the list of lists to a csv using python's built-in csv writer functions.